-Nem are almost always served with the famous Vietnamese dipping sauce ‘Nuoc Cham’ which is a wonderfully sweet and sour concoction of lime juice, fish sauce, lemon grass and chili.
+Nem are almost always served with the famous Vietnamese dipping sauce ‘Nuoc Cham’ which is a wonderfully sweet and sour concoction of lime juice, fish sauce, lemongrass and chilli.
 One of the not to be missed authentic things to eat in Vietnam!

 5. Bánh Gối

 Bánh Gối translates as ‘pillow cake’ and is a wonderful tasty Vietnamese appetiser.
 A light pastry is stuffed with mushrooms, glass noodles, minced pork and various seasonings, folded and deep-fried – admittedly not the healthiest of Asian street food!

 Bánh Gối is served with a side of fresh leaves, herbs and ‘Nuoc Cham’ dipping sauce to balance it out (of course).
 Simply delicious and downright addictive!
 In Hanoi, 52 Ly Quoc Street, beside St Joseph’s Cathedral, is the main player in town making this dish.
 While there try the Nem Cua Be (crab spring rolls) as well, they’re delicious!

 6. Phở Cuốn or Gỏi Cuốn

-Phở Cuốn often causes confusion when seen on a menu boards and is not to be mixed up with Vietnam’s famous noodle soup (second on this list).
+Phở Cuốn often causes confusion when seen on menu boards and is not to be mixed up with Vietnam’s famous noodle soup (second on this list).
 It is also known as Gỏi cuốn.
 ‘Cuốn’ refers to the fresh rice paper sheets which are used to roll meat, seafood or prawns, vegetables and fresh herbs, making a sort of fresh spring roll.